msoffredi/ms-auth/README.md

 ```

 This will ask AWS Cloudformation to use the template.yml and your current account deployment to select and remove all related configurations and services.
 Be advice this may take a few mins to complete even if you see the command finishing right away.

+### AWS associated costs

+This project stack can stay mostly within the AWS free tier, therefore, not produce any fix recurrent costs associated to the infrastructure deployed.

+However, traffic obviously will consume from a different separate cost centers and eventually may produce some costs for you under your AWS account.

+Anyways, from a development point ov view we are not currently incurring in any costs associated to this project and we have it permanently deployed in AWS.